post-add

 How accreditation can be a game-changer in integrating the private sector

 In India, over 30 per cent of mothers choose to deliver in private sector facilities and the number has only been growing in every survey conducted over the last few decades.
-Therefore, to reduce maternal and neonatal mortality and optimiSe service delivery, it is essential to include the private sector which is already providing significant quantum of care.
-Private facilities are empaneled by the country’s ambitious universal health care scheme- Ayushman Bharat which targets the not so literate or affluent India.
-The Government and the development community has mainly focused on strengthening the public health system, but the country needs efficient solutions from the private sector as well to fully address the gaps in maternal care to realiSe Prime Minister Modi’s vision of "One Nation, One Standard".
+Therefore, to reduce maternal and neonatal mortality and optimise service delivery, it is essential to include the private sector which is already providing a significant quantum of care.
+Private facilities are empanelled by the country’s ambitious universal health care scheme- Ayushman Bharat which targets the not-so-literate or affluent India.
+The Government and the development community have mainly focused on strengthening the public health system, but the country needs efficient solutions from the private sector as well to fully address the gaps in maternal care to realise Prime Minister Modi’s vision of "One Nation, One Standard".

 There have been ambitious initiatives towards improving the quality of maternal and neonatal care in public facilities through accreditation programs such as LaQshya, a flagship program of the Government of India which focuses on reducing maternal and newborn morbidity and mortality.
 When adopted by private facilities, accreditation can help accelerate decline in maternal and infant mortality and improve outcomes, as evidence suggests that by improving facility-based care, complications can be drastically lessened.
 Not just that– local private providers are often the first line of response for families needing health care and when complications arise in ill-equipped set ups.
 A woman deserves the best provision of care per WHO recommended guidelines wherever she chooses to seek care.